nextstrain/docs.nextstrain.org/src/install.rst

 The following instructions describe how to install the full suite of Nextstrain's software tools, including:

+  * Nextstrain CLI, for access to other tools and management of workflows
   * Augur, for bioinformatic analysis of pathogen genomes
   * Auspice, for interactive visualization of pathogen evolution
-  * Nextstrain CLI, for management of analysis workflows and environments

 When completed, you'll be ready to run Nextstrain :term:`workflows <workflow>`.